BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 An assumption in the literature is that OpenCL kernels are largely unaffected by program phase-shift.
 Rather, the program as a whole will doubtlessly experience phase-shifts, compiling an OpenCL kernel code which is an active component of all OpenCL programs will heavily utilise the host CPU device, and when a kernel is executed and the host waits for the device to finish, CPU utilisation is low.
-However, the kernel in execution itself will experience very little differences in phases since by their very nature OpenCL kernels are designed small and compartmentalised sections of computation.
+The kernel in execution itself will experience very little differences in phases since by their very nature OpenCL kernels are designed small and compartmentalised sections of computation.
 Such that, if a kernel executed on a particular accelerator device is memory bound, it will consistently be memory bound.
 If the accelerator experiences consistent stalls on repeated branch mispredictions, this is consistent throughout the kernels entire execution.